Kotlin/kotlinx.serialization/docs/json.md

 JSON format is often used to read the output of third-party services or in other dynamic environments where new properties can be added during the API evolution.
 By default, unknown keys encountered during deserialization produce an error.
-You can avoid this and just ignore such keys by setting the [ignoreUnknownKeys][JsonBuilder.ignoreUnknownKeys] property to `true`:
+You can avoid this and just ignore such keys by setting the [ignoreUnknownKeys][JsonBuilderBase.ignoreUnknownKeys] property to `true`:

 ```kotlin